kiselevMaksim1223/crypto-converter/README.md

    ```

 4. Also if you want to start app locally you need to get free API key from [CoinApi](https://www.coinapi.io/) and add it to "X-CoinAPI-Key" header in 'axios.ts' in `config` folder.
+Just use deployed version of the project to see how it works :).

 ## Running the Application